huiwenzhang/ICRA2020-paper-list/README.md

 - The OmniScape Dataset
 - Corners for Layout: End-To-End Layout Recovery from 360 Images

-## Hydraulic/Pneumatic Actuators
-- How Far Are Pneumatic Artificial Muscles from Biological Muscles?

-- Optically Sensorized Elastomer Air Chamber for Proprioceptive Sensing of Soft Pneumatic Actuator
-- A Compact McKibben Muscle Based Bending Actuator for Close-To-Body Application in Assistive Wearable Robots
-- Proposal and Prototyping of Self-Excited Pneumatic Actuator Using Automatic-Flow-Path-Switching-Mechanism
-- Development of Backdrivable Servovalve with Feedback Spring for Enhanced Electro-Hydraulic Torque Actuator
-- Passivity-Based Robust Compliance Control of Electro-Hydraulic Robot Manipulators with Joint Angle Limit

 ## Service Robots
-- Shared Control Templates for Assistive Robotics
-- Enabling Robots to Understand Incomplete Natural Language Instructions Using Commonsense Reasoning
-- A Holistic Approach in Designing Tabletop Robot's Expressivity
 - DirtNet: Visual Dirt Detection for Autonomous Cleaning Robots
-- Semantic Linking Maps for Active Visual Object Search
-- ALTER-EGO: A Mobile Robot with Functionally Anthropomorphic Upper Body Designed for Physical Interaction (I)

 ## Robot Perception
-- Active Depth Estimation: Stability Analysis and Its Applications
-- VALID: A Comprehensive Virtual Aerial Image Dataset
-- Multiple Sound Source Position Estimation by Drone Audition Based on Data Association between Sound Source Localization and Identification
 - Augmented LiDAR Simulator for Autonomous Driving
-- Purely Image-Based Pose Stabilization of Nonholonomic Mobile Robots with a Truly Uncalibrated Overhead Camera (I)

-## Distributed Robot Systems
-- Distributed Attack-Robust Submodular Maximization for Multi-Robot Planning
-- Multirobot Patrolling against Adaptive Opponents with Limited Information
-- Distributed Optimization of Nonlinear, Non-Gaussian, Communication-Aware Information Using Particle Methods
-- Experimental Comparison of Decentralized Task Allocation Algorithms under Imperfect Communication
--  Parallel Self-Assembly with SMORES-EP, a Modular Robot
-- Scalable Cooperative Transport of Cable-Suspended Loads with UAVs Using Distributed Trajectory Optimization

-## Range Sensing
-- Super-Pixel Sampler: A Data-Driven Approach for Depth Sampling and Reconstruction
-- Physics-Based Simulation of Continuous-Wave LIDAR for Localization, Calibration and Tracking
-- A Spatial-Temporal Multiplexing Method for Dense 3D Surface Reconstruction of Moving Objects
-- Modeling of Architectural Components for Large-Scale Indoor Spaces from Point Cloud Measurement
-- PhaRaO: Direct Radar Odometry Using Phase Correlation
-- DeepTemporalSeg: Temporally Consistent Semantic Segmentation of 3D LiDAR Scans

 ## Transfer Learning
 - Self-Supervised Sim-To-Real Adaptation for Visual Robotic Manipulation
 - Meta Reinforcement Learning for Sim-To-Real Domain Adaptation
-- Variational Auto-Regularized Alignment for Sim-To-Real Control
-- Experience Selection Using Dynamics Similarity for Efficient Multi-Source Transfer Learning between Robots
 - DeepRacer: Autonomous Racing Platform for Experimentation with Sim2Real Reinforcement Learning
-- Cross-Domain Motion Transfer Via Safety-Aware Shared Latent Space Modeling

-## Flexible Robots
-- Investigation of a Multistable Tensegrity Robot Applied As Tilting Locomotion System
-- A Novel Articulated Soft Robot Capable of Variable Stiffness through Bistable Structure
-- Modeling and Experiments on the Swallowing and Disgorging Characteristics of an Underwater Continuum Manipulator
-- Salamanderbot: A Soft-Rigid Composite Continuum Mobile Robotto Traverse Complex Environments
-- Flexure Hinge-Based Biomimetic Thumb with a Rolling-Surface Metacarpal Joint
-- Stretchable Kirigami Components for Composite Meso-Scale Robots

-## Field and Space Robots
-- Ibex: A Reconfigurable Ground Vehicle with Adaptive Terrain Navigation Capability
-- Day and Night Collaborative Dynamic Mapping in Unstructured Environment Based on Multimodal Sensors
-- Generating Locomotion with Effective Wheel Radius Manipulation
-- Where to Map?
-Iterative Mars Helicopter-Rover Path Planning for Long-Range Autonomous Exploration
-- A GNC Architecture for Planetary Rovers with Autonomous Navigation
-- Mine Tunnel Exploration Using Multiple Quadrupedal Robots

-## Recognition
-- Learning Face Recognition Unsupervisedly by Disentanglement and Self-Augmentation
-- PARC: A Plan and Activity Recognition Component for Assistive Robots
-- Image-Based Place Recognition on Bucolic Environment across Seasons from Semantic Edge Description
-- A Multilayer-Multimodal Fusion Architecture for Pattern Recognition of Natural Manipulations in Percutaneous Coronary Interventions
-- Action Description from 2D Human Postures in Care Facilities
-- CoHOG: A Light-Weight, Compute-Efficient and Training-Free Visual Place Recognition Technique for Changing Environments

-## Aerial Systems: Multi-Robots
-- Distributed Consensus Control of Multiple UAVs in a Constrained Environment
-- Neural-Swarm: Decentralized Close-Proximity Multirotor Control Using Learned Interactions
-- Line Coverage with Multiple Robots
-- Visual Coverage Maintenance for Quadcopters Using Nonsmooth Barrier Functions
-- Autonomous Reflectance Transformation Imaging by a Team of Unmanned Aerial Vehicles
--  Localization of Ionizing Radiation Sources by Cooperating Micro Aerial Vehicles with Pixel Detectors in Real-Time

-## Biological Cell Manipulation
-- Design and Control of a Piezo Drill for Robotic Piezo-Driven Cell Penetration
-- Model-Based Robotic Cell Aspiration: Tackling Nonlinear Dynamics and Varying Cell Sizes
-- Automated High-Productivity Microinjection System for Adherent Cells
-- High Fidelity Force Feedback Facilitates Manual Injection in Biological Samples
-- Dynamic Response of Swimming Paramecium Induced by Local Stimulation Using a Threadlike-Microtool
-- Injection of a Fluorescent Microsensor into a Specific Cell by Laser Manipulation and Heating with Multiple Wavelengths of Light

-## Cooperating Robots
-- Correspondence Identification in Collaborative Robot Perception through Maximin Hypergraph Matching
-- Scalable Target-Tracking for Autonomous Vehicle Fleets
-- A Dynamic Weighted Area Assignment Based on a Particle Filter for Active Cooperative Perception
-- Flying Batteries: In-Flight Battery Switching to Increase Multirotor Flight Time
-- Sensor Assignment Algorithms to Improve Observability While Tracking Targets (I)

-- Coordinated Bayesian-Based Bioinspired Plume Source Term Estimation and Source Seeking for Mobile Robots (I)

 ## RGB-D Perception
 - ClearGrasp: 3D Shape Estimation of Transparent Objects for Manipulation
 - 6D Object Pose Regression Via Supervised Learning on Point Clouds
 - YCB-M: A Multi-Camera RGB-D Dataset for Object Recognition and 6DoF Pose Estimation
-- Depth Based Semantic Scene Completion with Position Importance Aware Loss
 - Self-Supervised 6D Object Pose Estimation for Robot Manipulation
-- Panoptic 3D Mapping and Object Pose Estimation Using Adaptively Weighted Semantic Information

-## Task Planning
-- Online Trajectory Planning through Combined Trajectory Optimization and Function Approximation: Application to the Exoskeleton Atalante
-- Act, Perceive, and Plan in Belief Space for Robot Localization
-- Decentralized Task Allocation in Multi-Agent Systems Using a Decentralized Genetic Algorithm
-- Fast and Resilient Manipulation Planning for Target Retrieval in Clutter
-- Multi-Robot Task and Motion Planning with Subtask Dependencies
-- Untethered Soft Millirobot with Magnetic Actuation

-## Brain-Machine Interfaces
-- Accelerated Robot Learning Via Human Brain Signals
-- Muscle and Brain Activations in Cylindrical Rotary Controller Manipulation with Index Finger and Thumb
-- Real-Time Robot Reach-To-Grasp Movements Control Via EOG and EMG Signals Decoding
-- Simultaneous Estimations of Joint Angle and Torque in Interactions with Environments Using EMG
-- High-Density Electromyography Based Control of Robotic Devices: On the Execution of Dexterous Manipulation Tasks
-- The Role of the Control Framework for Continuous Teleoperation of a Brain�Machine Interface-Driven Mobile Robot (I)

-## Tendon/Wire Mechanism
-- Asynchronous and Decoupled Control of the Position and the Stiffness of a Spatial RCM Tensegrity Mechanism for Needle Manipulation
-- Redundancy Resolution Integrated Model Predictive Control of CDPRs: Concept, Implementation and Experiments
-- Mechanics for Tendon Actuated Multisection Continuum Arms
-- Trajectory Optimization for a Six-DOF Cable-Suspended Parallel Robot with Dynamic Motions Beyond the Static Workspace
-- Design of Tensegrity-Based Manipulators: Comparison of Two Approaches to Respect a Remote Center of Motion Constraint
-- Accurate Dynamic Modeling of Twisted String Actuators Accounting for String Compliance and Friction

 ## Agricultural Automation
 - An Intelligent Spraying System with Deep Learning-Based Semantic Segmentation of Fruit Trees in Orchards